Simpanan Shariah Savings Option

 Notes:

-- In the event members performed revocation via online (before the effective date), the member can register again for Simpanan Shariah through online channels or via EPF counter.
+- If members revoke their Simpanan Shariah election online before the effective date, they may register again for Simpanan Shariah through online channels or at an EPF office.

-- For members who register for Simpanan Shariah again, subsequent revocation can only be done via EPF counter (before the effective date).
+- If members register for Simpanan Shariah again, any subsequent revocation must be done at an EPF office before the effective date.

-How many times can a member perform Simpanan Shariah revocation?
+How many times can members cancel their Simpanan Shariah election?

 How is the dividend rate for Simpanan Shariah generated?